abhi-apk/VisiCheck/README.md

 ## 🚀 Features

 - 📍 **Geolocation-based Attendance**
-  Tracks attendance based on real-time GPS coordinates using the Google Maps API.
+  Tracks attendance based on real-time GPS coordinates using the Geolocator Package.

 - 🗺️ **Reverse Geocoding**
   Converts latitude and longitude into readable addresses using Google’s Reverse Geocoding API.